Redislabs-Solution-Architects/OpenshiftOKD/README.md

 Environment Preparation:

-  1. Define Tags
+  1. Define Tags for all instances

+        key: kubernetes.io/cluster/ocp
+        value: Value=(owned|shared)

   2. Create an IAM Rules

+       Create an IAM role with administrator access and assign it as a tag for all instances
+  3. DNS Configuration

+    a. define the DNS configuration for all nodes

+        Example Configuration:
+          *.okdw1.demo-rlec.redislabs.com     CNAME   master.okdw1.demo-rlec.redislabs.com
+          okdw1.demo-rlec.redislabs.com       CNAME   master.okdw1.demo-rlec.redislabs.om
+          master.okdw1.demo-rlec.redislabs.com  A     <IP Address>
+          node1.okdw1.demo-rlec.redislabs.com   A     <IP Address>
+          node2.okdw1.demo-rlec.redislabs.com   A     <IP Address>
+          node3.okdw1.demo-rlec.redislabs.com   A     <IP Address>

-  3. SSH Access from the Master Node to all Nodes
+  4. SSH Access from the Master Node to all Nodes

-  4. DNS Configuration
+      a.
+Ensure the ssh key is available on the master node
+      b. test ssh -i <key> centos@<fqdn of node>

+         Example:
+          ssh -i ssh_key.pem centos@master.okdw1.demo-rlec.redislabs.com
+          ssh -i ssh_key.pem centos@node1.okdw1.demo-rlec.redislabs.com
+          ssh -i ssh_key.pem centos@node2.okdw1.demo-rlec.redislabs.com
+          ssh -i ssh_key.pem centos@node3.okdw1.demo-rlec.redislabs.com

   5. Firewall Rules
+    a. ensure all nodes are accessible using the external IP address (all traffic)

+      a. all traffic to and from all external IP of the nodes
+      b. all internal traffic for the security group
+      c.
+DNS ports

 Openshift Install Preparation:

   1. Preparing the Inventory File

   2. Preparing the prepare.yaml file

 Installing Pre-Requisite Software: